-Here is a good news for the developers – Google has announced that it has open-sourced EarlGrey, functional UI testing framework for iOS.
-Developers can use this platform more easily to build and run user interface tests on source code for iOS apps.
+Here is good news for the developers – Google has announced that it has open-sourced EarlGrey, a functional UI testing framework for iOS.
+Developers can use this platform more easily to build and run user interface tests on the source code for iOS apps.

-Visibility: Interactions will take place on elements that users can see, and fail for those that are hidden.
+Visibility: Interactions will take place on elements that users can see and fail for those that are hidden.

 This is not the first time Google is open sourcing its code – the search engine giant 2012 open-sourced J2ObjC, a tool that helped to translate Java codes for Android.
 EarlGrey is available now on GitHub under an open-source Apache license.
 You can check out the entire document here.